 Before we dive into the different methods of manually locking your garage door, it’s important to understand the mechanism behind it.
 Most traditional garage doors have a simple lock on the inside that can be engaged or disengaged by turning a key.
 This type of lock is usually found in the center of the garage door, and when activated, prevents anyone from opening the door from the outside.
 However, it’s important to note that this type of lock is not foolproof and can be easily picked up or bypassed by experienced intruders.
 Therefore, it is recommended to use additional security measures in conjunction with manually locking your garage door.

-3 Easy Steps for How to Manually Lock Garage Door from Inside
+6 Easy Steps for How to Manually Lock Garage Door

-Here are 3 easy steps how to manually lock garage door from inside:
+Here are 6 easy steps how to manually lock garage door:

-Step 1: Locate the Lock on Your Garage Door
+Step 1: Make Sure the Garage Door is Completely Closed

 You Can Also Check Out to Link Detached Garage to House.